 Special Category Data

-The GDPR also lists special types of Personal Data that requires special treatment – these are called Special Category Data, and include information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health and data concerning sex life or sexual orientation.
+The GDPR also lists special types of Personal Data that requires special treatment – these are called Special Category Data, and include information revealing racial or ethnic origin, trade union membership, genetic data/biometric data or data concerning health.

 If you choose not to provide Personal Data, including on the rare occasions that which is defined as Special Category Data, when requested to do so, we will have to consider whether we can work together.

-Microarray will only process Personal Data, in accordance with applicable law, for the following purposes:
+Microarray will only process Personal Data, in accordance with applicable law, for purposes such as:

 Your Personal Data is held in electronic form and hard copy.

 *Microarray undertakes very little marketing and rarely contacts individuals to advertise services.
 If and when it does, it does so in ways that are proportionate and have minimal privacy impact.

 The types of Personal Data that we process

 Microarray process some or all of the following for business partners or customers and for others in respect of whom such Personal Data is required to enable us to carry out the required work for business partners or customers such as:

 If required to enable us to carry out our contractual or legal obligations or for our or your legitimate interests, we will also collect information relating to Special Category Data, having received your prior consent to do so.